 \subsection{Sufficient decrease condition}

 In iteration $k$ of the manifold sampling algorithm, the master model $m^f_k$ in~\eqref{eq:mastermodel} will be employed in the trust-region subproblem

 As with traditional trust-region methods, the problem~\eqref{eq:trsp} does not have to be solved exactly.
-Rather, an approximate solution $s^k$ of~\eqref{eq:trsp} can be used, provided it satisfies a sufficient decrease condition, namely,
+Rather, an approximate solution $s^k$ of~\eqref{eq:trsp} can be used, provided it satisfies a sufficient decrease condition quantified by an algorithmic parameter $\kappad \in (0,1)$, namely,